 Major initiatives of the DC office include backstopping the leadership of our country directors (all of whom are nationals within their countries), providing leadership in NGO advocacy working groups and supporting national, regional and global communities of practice in Community Led Development (click here for more).

-We are currently seeking internship applications for Spring and for Summer 2017.
+We are currently seeking internship applications for the Fall 2017 Semester.

 THP has pioneered effective people-centered development methodologies, yet finds there is a severe mismatch between what we find works and the prevailing official top-down, “silo” approaches to development.
 We seek changes in governmental policies and practices to close that gap in five key areas: (1) greater voice for civil society in policy-making, (2) more accountable implementation of gender policies, (3) stronger decentralization and support for the role of grassroots-level governance, (4) support for comprehensive/holistic/multi-sector development, and (5) patience – longer-term investments by development partners.
 Our advocacy goals can be found at advocacy.thp.org/about/goals.